-- 201. NAVAL WEAPONS SYSTEMS.
+201. NAVAL WEAPONS SYSTEMS.
 Fall term.
 Credit 3 hours.
 Lecture-recitation, M W F 9, or 11; T Th S 10.
 Laboratory, W or Th 2-4.
 A study of naval weapons systems.
 Emphasis is placed on the guided missile, its applications, propulsion, and control.
-Required of all third term Naval ROTC students. - 202.
-PSYCHOLOGY OR PERSONNEL MANAGEMENT.
+Required of all third term Naval ROTC students.

+202. PSYCHOLOGY OR PERSONNEL MANAGEMENT.
 Spring term.
-This course may be taken any time before Naval Science 402 is taken, but the fourth-term Naval ROTC student will be required to attend Naval Science Laboratory, W or Th 2-4.
+This course may be taken any time before Naval Science 402 is taken, but the fourth-term Naval ROTC student will be required to attend Naval Science Laboratory, W or Th 2-1.
 This will be any one of several three-credit-hour courses offered by Cornell and taught by a civilian faculty member, which will prepare the student for Naval Science 402.
-Choice of the course is subject to agreement between the school or college and the Department of Naval Science. - 301.
-NAVIGATION.
-Fall term.
-Credit 3 hours.
-Lecture-recitation, M W F 9 or 11; T Th S 9.
-Laboratory, W or Th 2-4.
+Choice of the course is subject to agreement between the school or college and the Department of Naval Science.